fermads/jasmine-istanbul-phantom/readme.md

 `[options]` is an object with the following properties and default values:

 - **base** (_path_): Defaults try to find `./test` or `./tests` directory<br>
   It's the base path for test files.
-Will be the parent directory of `spec` `tmp`, `fixture` and `report` folders when using defaults.
+Will be the parent directory of `spec`, `tmp`, `fixture` and `report` folders when using defaults.
 Otherwise one must set all paths individually.
 - **src** (_glob_): defaults to `src/**/*.js`<br>